Reed-Math241/topPolluters/README.md

 ## Use

-Environmental racism and discrimination is very pertinent in today’s world as it is a huge contributor to various health issues, and this dataset can help answer important questions regarding what U.S. corporations are contributing to different types of pollution both overall and in different communities.
+Air, water, and greenhouse gas toxins and pollutants is very pertinent problem in today’s world as it is a huge contributor to various deadly health issues and global warming.
+This dataset outlines 2018’s top U.S. contributors to these issues.
+But not only do the listed corporations/entities pollute the world and U.S. communities, this data shows how they contribute to environmental injustice, specifically environmental racism and discrimination.
+You can use this data to help answer important questions regarding how U.S. corporations are contributing to different types of pollution both overall and in different communities.

+Here are two examples of some questions you can ask, and answer, with this data package:

-### Example 1 - Are there any corporations/entities that rank highly (as top polluters) in all three indexes?
+### Example 1 - Are there any corporations/entities that rank highly (as top polluters) in all three indexes, and thus are arguably even more concerning?

 ``` r
 filter(topPolluters, toxic.air.rank <= 50, greenhouse.rank <= 50, toxic.water.rank <= 50) %>%